 C. What: Describe the feedback received during the stakeholder engagement process and describe how the public participation and planning process has improved the project's overall effectiveness at meeting the purpose and goals of the ATP.
+For combined I/NI projects, describe any public input on the development of the encouragement and education programming.
 (2 points max)

-- The extent that the public participation and planning process was utilized to identify the highest community/regional active transportation priorities and to ensure the effectiveness of the project at meeting the purpose for the ATP through the use of stakeholder feedback. - The magnitude to which the project represents a high local community vs. regional priority.

-• The extent to which the public participation was utilized to inform the identification of the project and/or allow for changes (if needed) and feedback on the scope and/or design of the project.
+- The extent to which the public participation and planning process was utilized to identify the highest community/regional active transportation priorities and to ensure the effectiveness of the project in meeting the purpose of the ATP through the use of stakeholder feedback. - The magnitude to which the project represents a high local community vs. regional priority. - The extent to which public participation was utilized to inform the identification of the project and/or allow for changes (if needed) and feedback on the scope and/or design of the project.